maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 Your browser does not support the video tag.
 </video>

+### Possible improvements
+This project could be further developed.
+Indeed, the spiral idea could be further researched to increase the resolution and reduce the backlash.

+The mechanical stage could be CNC'ed in Teflon to limit the stress on the PLA, which would probably reduce the fatigue wear on the design.

+Micro-stepping could probably be added to the motors to further increase the resolution of the motion.

 ## Automatic window shutter
 As Spring is finally coming around, the sun starts hiding our screens at the end of the day when the sun sets.